 Coming from a mixed background of economics and information technology, he is also interested in the use of multidisciplinary approaches to improve these existing methodologies.
 This has previously been illustrated through the combined use of statistics techniques, focus groups and geographical information systems.

 Currently writing a book on the planning of small town development.
 This topic covers issues of regeneration, growth, retail and policies to encourage the co-location of activities within small towns.
 A number of papers have been published or in press on these topics and the book will bring together this work within a coherent whole.
 An interest is also maintained on issues of environmental valuation and wider issues relating to environmental planning.

-Have successfully supervised five PhD students to completion.
+Have successfully supervised seven PhD students to completion.

 Managing Editor for the Journal of Environmental Planning and Management.